Brochevarevarura: Plot

 Vishal, an assistant director, gets the opportunity to direct his debut film.
-With his directorial debut being a low budget film and crew mostly new to the industry, he struggles to reach out to the big stars.
-However, Vishal manages to get Shalini, a famous actress's email info and sends her a short film of his script.
-She's impressed by his plot and gives him an appointment to hear his story.
+With his directorial debut being low budget and the crew mostly new to the industry, he struggles to reach out to the big stars.
+However, Vishal manages to get the email info of Shalini, a famous actress, and sends her a short film of his script.
+She is impressed by his plot and gives him an appointment to hear his story.
 They meet in a restaurant where Vishal narrates the plot.

-College principal Radha Krishna has his only daughter Mitra admitted to his college.
-There she meets Rahul, Rambabu "Rambo", and Rakesh "Rocky", notorious as 'R3' batch who are back benchers and failing their grades for several years.
+College principal Radha Krishna has his only daughter Mithra admitted to his college.
+There she meets Rahul, Rambabu "Rambo", and Rakesh "Rocky", notorious as the "R3" batch, who are back benchers and have failed their grades for several years.
 They meet in a fiasco which involves them trying to steal their answer sheets but instead making a fool of themselves.
-They find out Mitra is just like them, in the aspect that she doesn't have an interest in studying.
+They find out Mithra is just like them, in that she does not have an interest in studying.
 Instead, she likes classical dance and wants to be a national-level dancer.
-Her parents divorced when she was young and she chose to live with her mother.
+Her parents divorced when she was young, and she chose to live with her mother.
 After her mother died, she had no other option but to live with her strict father.
-She takes a liking to the R3 gang and starts hanging out with them.
+She takes a liking to R3 and starts hanging out with them.

-Disappointed with Mitra's low grades, her father decides to enroll her in a tuition class, which is run by his friend.
-The tuition teacher behaves inappropriately with Mitra - horrified, she tells her father, but he dismisses it as a pathetic excuse for skipping tuition, insisting the teacher was his friend.
-Heartbroken, she tells Rahul.
-Rahul decides to help Mitra run away from home to pursue dancing, but then realizes they need money.
-Mitra devises a plan - she asks the R3 gang to pretend to kidnap her and ask her father for ransom money.
-The plan works and they procure ₹8 lakh (about 10,000 USD) from Mitra's father.
-The R3 gang also thrashes the tuition teacher on Mitra's behalf, but unintentionally injure an innocent person.
+Disappointed with Mithra's low grades, her father decides to enroll her in a tuition class run by his friend.
+The tuition teacher behaves inappropriately with Mithra - horrified, she tells her father, but he dismisses it as a pathetic excuse for skipping tuition, insisting the teacher was his friend.
+Heartbroken, she tells Rahul, who decides to help her run away from home to pursue dancing, but then realizes they need money.
+Mithra devises a plan: she asks R3 to pretend to kidnap her and ask her father for ransom money.
+The plan works, and they procure ₹8 lakh (about US$10,000) from Mithra's father.
+R3 also thrashes the tuition teacher on Mithra's behalf but unintentionally injures an innocent person.